rsp2k/mcp-arduino-server/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (assuming MIT license).
+This project is licensed under the MIT License.